IBM-Cloud/docs/services/Cloudant/guides/replication_guide.md

 The `_replicator` document records the current state of the replication process.
 In an extreme case,
 the document can become huge because it contains many unresolved conflicts.
-Such a large document uses a lot of the available space and causes extra server load.
+Such a large document uses much of the available space and causes extra server load.

 You can check the size of your `_replicator` database by sending a `GET` request to the `/_replicator` endpoint: